ghedo/go.pkt/README.md

   this can encode and decode complete "stacks" of packets (e.g. ethernet -> ipv4 -> udp), instead of manipulating single ones.

+* [network] [network]: provides utility functions for sending and receiving packets over the network.
+Basically, it hides some of the complexity of using the capture and layers packages together.

 * [routing] [routing]: provides network routing information about the system.
 It can either return all available routes or select a specific route depending on a destination address.